Iran–United States relations during the first Trump administration: Escalation in tensions

-On 5 May, U.S. national security adviser John Bolton announced that the U.S. was deploying the Carrier Strike Group and four B-52 bombers to the Middle East to "send a clear and unmistakable message" to Iran following Israeli intelligence reports of an alleged Iranian plot to attack U.S. forces in the region.
+On 5 May, U.S. national security adviser John Bolton announced that the U.S. was deploying the Carrier strike group and four B-52 bombers to the Middle East to "send a clear and unmistakable message" to Iran following Israeli intelligence reports of an alleged Iranian plot to attack U.S. forces in the region.
 Bolton said, "The United States is not seeking war with the Iranian regime, but we are fully prepared to respond to any attack."
 The deployed USS Abraham Lincoln is in the Arabian Sea, outside the Persian Gulf.

 On 7 May, U.S. Secretary of State Mike Pompeo made a surprise midnight visit to Baghdad after canceling a meeting with German Chancellor Angela Merkel.
-Pompeo told Iraqi President Barham Salih and Prime Minister Adel Abdul Mahdi that they had a responsibility to protect Americans in Iraq.
+Pompeo told Iraqi President Barham Salih and Prime Minister Adil Abdul-Mahdi that they had a responsibility to protect Americans in Iraq.
 On 8 May, an advisor to Ayatollah Khamenei stated Iran was confident the U.S. was both unwilling and unable to start a war with Iran.
 On the same day, Iran announced that it would reduce its commitment to the JCPOA nuclear deal, which the U.S. pulled out of in May 2018.
 Iranian President Hassan Rouhani set a 60-day deadline for the EU and world powers to rescue the current deal before it resumed higher uranium enrichment.
 The United States Air Forces Central Command announced that F-15C Eagle fighter jets were repositioned within the region to "defend U.S. forces and interests in the region."
 On 10 May, the U.S. deployed the Marine transport ship and a Patriot SAM battery to the Middle East.
 The Pentagon said the buildup was in response to "heightened Iranian readiness to conduct offensive operations."
-On September 10, after the resignation of U.S. national security advisor John R. Bolton, Iran stated that his resignation will not lead to talks between Washington and Tehran.
+On September 10, after the resignation of U.S. national security advisor John Bolton, Iran stated that his resignation will not lead to talks between Washington and Tehran.
 On September 16, Iran said that President Hassan Rouhani will not meet with U.S. President Donald Trump at the United Nations, unless sanctions on Iran are lifted.